quii/Springer-Research/readme.md

 # Features to do (prioritized)

-- Show other tags for a given document

 - Validation on the inputs

 - Add a "foo has left"

-- Add tag count

 - Be able to export the list of tagged documents for an area to Instapaper (http://www.instapaper.com/api/simple).
 	- Make it so when you press on "Export to Instapaper" that it comes up in a popup and you can deselect content you dont want sent